 - To set up a Canada Education Savings Grant (CESG) or a Registered Education Savings Plan (RESP)

-- To apply for and receive other benefits, for example, social-assistance benefits, veterans' benefits, Workers Compensation benefits, and child-support payments
+- To apply for and receive other benefits, for example, social assistance benefits, veterans' benefits, workers compensation benefits, and child-support payments

-When should you not provide your SIN?
+Do not provide your SIN

 Although this practice is strongly discouraged, it is not illegal for private-sector organizations to ask you to provide your SIN.

-- proving your identity (except for specific government programs)
+- proving your identity

 - completing a job application